jmrphy/media_civil_war/media_civil_war.md

 imply a country which still categorically lacks the infrastructural capacity for properly mass communications.[^7]

-Second, if the level of mass media *in general* increases state strength, then the *first appearance and early growth* of mass media within a country should increase the utility of controlling the state relative to other means of influencing it.
+Second, if the level of mass media increases state strength, then the *first appearance and early growth* of mass media within a country should increase the utility of controlling the state relative to other means of influencing it.
 The first appearance of mass media technology should increase the incentives of opposition groups to risk insurgency before the development of a mass communications system significantly increases the power of the incumbent and decreaes the power of opposition groups outside the state.
 The closer a country's mass media density is to the threshold at which it will constitute a capacity for mass communications, the more attractive it will be for opposition groups outside the state to gain control of the state.
-It is increasingly urgent as the state becomes nearer to consolidating its normative domination via mass communications and therefore significantly less vulnerable to insurgency; also, the closer the country is to the threshold the less time will a successful insurgency be vulnerable to yet another insurgency before it consolidates its own normative consolidation via mass communications.
+It is increasingly urgent as the state becomes nearer to consolidating its normative power via mass communications and therefore significantly less vulnerable to insurgency; also, the closer a country is to the threshold the less time will a successful insurgency be vulnerable to yet another insurgency before its own normative power is consolidated by a mass communications system.
 Thus, if it is true that increasing mass media density makes state power increasingly safe from insurgency, then before media density crosses the threshold of constituting mass communications power, each increase in mass media density should further increase the payoffs to violent insurgency.

 A Non-Linear Theory of Mass Media and Civil War
 ===============================================